• Skip to primary navigation

 Computer forensics investigators will often do whatever technical work is needed to assist in an investigation.

-Imagine a situation in which a suspect of a crime was apprehended by law enforcement for committing crimes online.
-The suspect has tried to wipe his or her hard drive to remove any trace of criminal activity.
 The role of the computer forensics investigator in this scenario would be to attempt to retrieve the pertinent data that the suspect may have removed.
 This process can be done using specialized tools, as well as using forensic techniques.

 Computer forensic investigators may also assist in tracking down criminals by analyzing the metadata within their online posts.
 Ethical hacking techniques can assist in this type of scenario.